Skip to main content

 4. Push triggers CI → E2E passes → PR is green

-Without concurrency groups, the snapshot push in step 3 could trigger a new CI run while the old (failed) one is still queued for retry.
-This leads to wasted runner minutes and confusing status checks.
+Without concurrency groups, the snapshot push in step 3 can kick off a new CI run while the old, failed one is still queued for retry, which burns runner minutes and leaves confusing status checks behind.

 concurrency: